 VC1: This shows the treasurers’ report and is correct as of March 1st 2022.

-There are 7 potential deadbeats from the January 2022 meeting and 2 from the November meeting.
+There are 7 potential deadbeats from the January 2022 session and 2 from the November session.

-The meeting fees have been increased to cover the additional expense of the mixed-mode tools.
+The session fees have been increased to cover the additional expense of the mixed-mode tools.

 Q: For mixed mode is there a penalty for not staying in the hotel?